Staff

 Gary Sanders is originally from the Los Angeles area, where he was the founder of SCV Mindfulness and led up to three weekly groups for over 5 years.
 He was empowered to lead Buddhist meditation and dharma groups at Against the Stream Buddhist Meditation Society.
 He helped, from the ground level to found Refuge Recovery, a Buddhist-based recovery program for all addictions, which has now spread worldwide.
 During his years in Portland, Gary was asked to join the teaching staff at Portland Insight Meditation Community.
 Although he moved back to Los Angeles in 2021, Gary continues to provide teachings to the PIMC sangha.
 He also travels frequently and teaches day longs and workshops all around North America.

-Patrick Kilbane – Dance/Fitness Instructor
+Patrick Kilbane – Yoga & Fitness Instructor

 Patrick Kilbane, originally from Seattle WA, has been involved in 12 Step recovery for the last 18 years.
 Following a relapse after several years of sobriety, Patrick had the opportunity to enter Taylor Made Retreat as a guest in the fall of 2020.
 It was there that he was immersed in the 12 Steps- a set of simple, spiritual principles and a design for living- that offered him an entirely new perspective and outlook on his life.
 Patrick’s background as a professional dancer, performance artist, and fitness instructor helped him to develop a unique approach in working with newly sober alcoholics and addicts.
 He was brought on as a staff member after he successfully completed the program offered at TMR.
 He stays connected by bringing recovery focused movement and yoga classes to the guests of Taylor Made Retreat.